ksunhokim123/shower-server/README.md

 ./shower-server
 ```

 The environment variables USER and PASS are going to be used as admin username and password for administarion client.
-If you run the server directly from the host, this isn't really safe, because every process running on the host can access it.
+Running the server in this way isn't really safe, because every process running on the host can access it.
 Thus if you're serious, you must use Docker or write a script so that the username and password wouldn't be exposed.

 Now open http://127.0.0.1:5697 in your favorite browser.
 You will see a tidy and shiny administration client.